nwtgck/promise-http-server-npm/README.md

 ## Create a server

-Here is a simple HTTP server written in JavaScript.
+Here is a simple HTTP server written in JavaScript.

 ```js
 const {PromiseHttpServer} = require("promise-http-server");